soundasleep/gittime/README.md

     - Jevon.*
   # ... add more as necessary

-# For Git sources, you can also categorise commits into categories.
+# For Git, xls, and csv sources, you can also categorise commits into categories.
 # Each path changed in a commit is matched against the first category match
 # found using path regexps, and given a (1.0/total number of paths changed)% weighting.
 # These categories are then added together into each generated report.